vuejs/vuepress/packages/docs/docs/theme/default-theme-config.md

 Sidebar groups are collapsable by default.
 You can force a group to be always open with `collapsable: false`.

+When a group is open, other groups at the same level will be automatically closed.
+You can isolate a group's open status with `isolated: true`.
+And then you can config its initial open status with `initialIsolatedOpen: true`.

+You can config a group's sidebarDepth with `sidebarDepth: 2`.

+You can nest sidebar groups.

 ### Multiple Sidebars

 If you wish to display different sidebars for different sections of content, first organize your pages into directories for each desired section: